What: young leaves

 Young leaves in the spring.

-The young leaves of the Devil's Walking Stick tree can be eaten in the spring before the spines on the leaf stems stiffen.
-Finely chop the leaves then cook.
+The new shoots and young leaves of the Devil's Walking Stick tree can be eaten in the spring before the spines on the leaf stems stiffen.
+The shoots make a good celery substitute when cooked.
+The young leaves can be eaten raw but the usual method of preparation is to finely chop the leaves then cook.
 The non-edible berries form in large clusters, starting out green in mid-summer and then turn red around September.
+Deer love eating any of the berries they can reach.